-You may not think that saving a few seconds weeding a design is a big deal.
-But when you’re weeding design after design all day long, those seconds really add up.
+Weeding heat transfer vinyl – the joy and pain of t-shirt design.
+On the one hand it is so satisfying pulling away the excess vinyl to reveal you transfer.
+But on the other hand, it can take so long!
+You may not think that saving a few seconds weeding your design is a big deal.
+But when you’re weeding all day long, those seconds really add up!

-In this post we’ll give you some tips that will show you how to weed heat transfer vinyl quickly and efficiently, which will speed up your rate of production.
+In this post we’ll give you some tips that will show you how to weed HTV quickly and efficiently, which will speed up your rate of production.
 You’ll be able to weed more designs and press more garments per hour, and this will have a big impact on your business.

 So read on to find out our 5 tips, and we’re sure that they will make your life a little bit easier!